 Pre-empt any friction by wearing padded band-aids on the areas where blisters usually occur, before they appear.
 This helps add additional padding and helps prevent friction from the offset… A little preventative medicine goes a long way when breaking in boots or shoes.

-You’re going to want to rock your new boots from dusk ‘til dawn and coffee run to dancefloor.
-However much like our trusty dating advice, in the beginning it’s a good idea to take it slow.
-Especially for hardwearing styles (it’s common they’ll take just that little bit longer to break in).
-Try not to wear your new boots for too many days in a row and for the first few wears it may be wise to bring with you some back-ups.
+You’re going to want to rock your new boots from dusk ‘til dawn, coffee run to dancefloor.
+Try to take it slow, especially for hardwearing styles (it’s common they’ll take just that little bit longer to break in).
+Try not to wear your new boots for too many days in a row, and for the first few wears it may be wise to bring some back-ups.
 Style up your new ones first thing in the morning when your feet are at their coolest, then as soon as you feel your feet start to swell or blister, swap into something more comfy.